Shark-ML/Shark/doc/sphinx_pages/rest_sources/tutorials/concepts/data/datasets.rst

 The class Data<T>
 ------------------
-In this part of the tutorial, we introduce the interface of :doxy:`Data`.
+This part of the tutorial introduces the interface of :doxy:`Data`.
 The following description also applies to the two other types of datasets.

 Creation and copying of datasets &&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&

-Creating a dataset is quite easy and can be achived in several ways.
+Creating a dataset is quite easy and can be achieved in several ways.
 The first and by far easiest way is by directly loading the dataset from a file or generate them using an artificial distribution of data.
 Examples for this are given in the tutorial on :doc:` importing data <general_optimization_tasks>`.
 In some cases